54chi/oriconCast/README.md

 #### References:

-1. For scrapping, let's use the "upgraded" version of cheerio, by the same author: https://github.com/lapwinglabs/x-ray
+1. For scrapping, let's use the "upgraded" version of cheerio (x-ray), by the same author: https://github.com/lapwinglabs/x-ray
 2. An additional challenge is that the screens will be in a different UTF encoding (in this case japanese).
-The generated json will need to adapt to them.
-To accomplish that, I used the following:
+If the page is not properly encoded, the generated json will need to adapt to them.
+To accomplish that, I can use the following:
   - X-Ray request: https://www.npmjs.com/package/x-ray-request
   - Iconv-lite: https://github.com/ashtuchkin/iconv-lite/ - There is a full version of Iconv, but the python support in my environment is dated, and I have no plans to update it (at least not for this project)
 3. Using TBD search APIs to get the music videos: http://nobodyknows